 Social Security Card

-Once a student has been given a job offer in the form of a letter of hire which identifies the student, the job title, the rate of pay, and the number of hours fewer than 20 hours per week from an LCCC department, the student is eligible to apply for a U.S. Social Security Card.
-The International Initiatives office provides transportation to the Social Security office in Lorain.
+Once a student has been given a job offer, the student must ask for verification from the International office in the form of a letter of hire which identifies the student, the job title, the rate of pay, and the number of hours fewer than 20 hours per week from an LCCC department.
+The student is then eligible to apply for a U.S. Social Security Card.
 Once the application is made, the card is usually issued in two weeks.

 How to Apply